rismanobahar/event-management/event-management/README.md

 - **/app/Providers** : store service provider classes.
 Service providers are the central place where Laravel bootstraps and configures various parts of the application, such as binding services into the service container, registering event listeners, or defining route configurations.
     - [`RouteServiceProvider.php`](/app/Providers/RouteServiceProvider.php) : define and configure how routes are loaded and managed in your application.
 - **/app/Http/Controllers/Api** : storing resource controller
-    - [`AttendeeController.php`](/app/Http/Controllers/Api/AttendeeController.php) :  an api for controlling attendee
+    - [`AttendeeController.php`](/app/Http/Controllers/Api/AttendeeController.php) :  an api for controlling attendee.
-    - [`EventController.php`](/app/Http/Controllers/Api/EventController.php) : an api for controlling event
+    - [`EventController.php`](/app/Http/Controllers/Api/EventController.php) : an api for controlling event.
+    - [`AuthController.php`](/app/Http/Controllers/Api/AuthController.php) : an api for controlling authentication.
 - **/app/Http/Resources** :
     - [`EventResource.php`](/app/Http/Resources/EventResource.php) : Transform and format the Event model data for API responses into JSON format. ensure consistency, security, and clarity in API responses.
-Can be used to displaying certain field from database to the Postman or frontend
+Can be used to displaying certain field from database to the Postman or frontend.
 - **/app/Http/Traits** :
     - [`CanLoadRelationships.php`](/app/Http/Traits/CanLoadRelationships.php) : A reusable trait that provides functionality to dynamically load relationships for models based on query parameters, ensuring flexibility and reducing repetitive code in controllers.